Snapchat

 The lion mothers on Snapchat

-The Løvemammaene's Snapchat channel was started on 1 February 2018.
-It quickly became very popular and today has over 95,000 subscribers.
-In addition to 12-15 permanent "snappers", the channel has a number of guests.
+The Snapchat channel of Løvemammaene was started on February 1, 2018.
+It quickly became very popular and today has close to 100,000 subscribers.
+In addition to 12–15 regular “snappers”, the channel has a number of guests.
 There is a long waiting list to become a guest.
-Social media is one of our most important tools for spreading awareness about our issues, sharing information with our members, and is a central channel for getting in touch with us.
-Løvemammaene's Snapchat channel can therefore also be found on Facebook and Instagram.
+Social media is one of our most important tools for spreading awareness about our causes, sharing information with our members, and is a central channel for getting in touch with us.
+Løvemammaene can therefore also be found on Facebook and Instagram.

-The person who is logged into the snap responds to 200-500 messages during a snap day, depending on the topic and engagement.
-Most relevant anniversaries within disease and functional variation are marked on our channel, either by the regular snappers or by guest snappers with their own experience of what is being marked, such as e.g. "Rarity Day", "World Autism Day" or "International Sign Language Day".
+The person logged into the snap replies to anywhere between 100–500 messages during a snap day, depending on the topic and engagement.
+Most relevant anniversaries within illness and disability are marked on our channel, either by the regular snappers or by guest snappers with their own experience around the matter being marked, such as “Rareness Day”, “World Autism Day” or “International Sign Language Day”.

 Our stories